bestape/alchemy/README.md

 However, when measure is intended to perpetuate an ongoing sequence, an irrational number's non-halting process is an invaluable abstract perpetual motion engine.

+Defining an irrational number as a number that must include an Infinite continued fraction:

+1. Is this an abstraction problem, like 1/3 in base ten has Infinite numerals but a 1/three finite measure is physically the same as a 1/ten finite measure?; or

+2. Is this a physical-ideal problem, like *anthyphairesis* suggests, in which case the non-halting property is a feature of finite continued fractions as well because:

+    * a finite continued fraction is an abstract simplification of a physically-ideal Infinite continued fraction?

+This repository suggests it's a physical-ideal problem, not an abstraction problem.

 </details>

 ### 8. how